 Style Types

 Character Styles.
 These settings are used to format text (for example: bold, italicized, underlined, or a combination of these).
 The default {STRONG} Style creates BOLD font.
 The default {Emphasis} creates this output.
 A word or sentence could have a character Style and a paragraph Style.
-In the IM, bold (for baseline {Requirements}) and italics ({commitments}) could be applied using character Styles.
-Character Styles are identified with an “a” in the right Figure 3 below).
+In the IM, bold (for baseline and other program {Requirements}) and italics ({commitments}) could be applied using character Styles.
+Character Styles are identified with an “a” in the right column (see {Emphasis} in Figure 3 below).